Writing a business proposal can seem like an intimidating task, especially if you’re trying to start or grow your own business.

 Introduction

-Your business proposal’s introduction is located on your title page and should offer a concise summary of your company’s purpose and objectives.
+Your business proposal’s introduction is located on your title page and should offer a concise summary of your company’s purpose and objectives, as well as reflect the company’s goals.
 This usually mirrors a company’s overview of its strategic business plan or corporate vision.
 Make sure the introduction to your business proposal emphasizes the distinguishing characteristics that set it apart from other vendors in its field.
 Indicate why your business is especially suited to undertake a task – whether it be a one-time job or an ongoing collaboration.

 Table of Contents